alxers/book_of_proof/7_chapter.md

 (Contrapositive).
 Suppose n is not odd, then n is even, n = 2a.
 n^2 = 4a^2 = 2(2a^2) which is even.
 So n^2 is even.
 This is contrapositive proof that if n^2 is odd then n is odd.

+Proposition Suppose a and b are integers.
+Then a ≡ b (mod 6) if and only if a ≡ b (mod 2) and a ≡ b (mod 3).